 Most admirers have the muscle to pay for your love-product, but some don’t value it enough to put their money where their mouths are.
 So, they ask for a free samples in exchange for exposure.
 That’s why most love-products end up as hobbies.

 You must have heard the vibe; the suggestion to hang your painting in a restaurant to brighten the place and ‘sell’ your name.
-The request to post two fresh articles in someone’s website for free so they can see if their audience will love them.
-The call to perform as a curtain raiser at famed event for free.
-But in the end, you receive no feedback, no orders, no referrals.
+The request to post two fresh articles on someone’s website for free so they can see if their audience will love them.
+The call to perform as a curtain raiser at the famed event for free.
+But in the end, you receive no feedback, no orders, and no referrals.

 If you must give free samples, choose who deserves such and who doesn’t.
-Ask for something you need in exchange for what you offer; money, a dedicated network or a favor to elevate your sales.
+Ask for something you need in exchange for what you offer; money, a dedicated network or a favour to elevate your sales.

-Free services are a great marketing tool to woo new customers, not for people who have experienced your services.
+Free services are a great marketing tool to woo new customers, but not for people who have experienced your services.
 A discount maybe, but don’t let desperation for fame lead to misuse of your natural gift by freebie addicts.
 So do your homework!